Lightstreamer/Lightstreamer-kafka-connector/README.md

 2. _Client B_ subscribes to the parameterized item _SB1_ `user-[firstName=Montgomery,lastName=Scotty]` for receiving real-time updates relative to the user `Montgomery Scotty`.
 3. _Client C_ subscribes to the parameterized item _SC1_ `user-[age=37]` for receiving real-time updates relative to any 37 year-old user.

-Now, let's see how filtered routing works for the following incoming Kafka records published to the topic `user`:
+Now, let's see how filtered routing works for the following incoming Kafka records from the topic `user`:

-- Record 1:
+- **Record 1**:
   ```js
   {
     ...